 Climb to the roof of Arc De Triomphe to see Paris at night

-Arc De Triomphe is open till night so, if you are done with your planned activities of the day you can enter the monument and climb up the narrow stairs to the top of the Arc and get another panoramic view of the city.
-Again, this too for me, trumps the view from Eiffel Tower, both because of its historic significance and the view of the Eiffel Tower itself.
+Arc De Triomphe is open till 10:30 pm at night.
+So, if you have completed your activities of the day, you can enter the monument and climb up the narrow stairs to the top of the Arc to get another panoramic view of the city.
+This for me, trumps the view from Eiffel Tower, both because of its historic significance and the view of the Eiffel Tower itself.

 Ticket price: 12 Euros